Lou Deprijck: Plastic Bertrand and Viktor Lazlo

-Present life in Thailand
+Personal life

+Deprijck was born in Lessines on 11 January 1946.
+He moved to Brussels in 1964 to work for the Régie des Télegraphes et Téléphones, at the time the telephone company of Belgium, and then moved to Thailand 25 years later.

-Deprijck currently resides largely near Pattaya, Thailand.
+Deprijck resided largely near Pattaya, Thailand.
 The story of his life in Thailand was shown in the VTM TV channel documentary Vlamingen in Pattaya (Flemings in Pattaya) as part of the Belgian news program Telefacts.
 Life in Pattaya inspired him to rewrite the text of his most famous song "Kingston, Kingston" into "Pattaya, Pattaya", which soon became the unofficial hymn of Pattaya.

+Lou Deprijck died on 19 September 2023, shortly after being admitted to a Brussels hospital.
+He was 77.